raffialli/Surveillance-SIFT/README.md

 - PIL

 ## Usage
-To train the model, run:
+To train the model, use scripts in utils dir to extract frames from videos and resize to aid in training speed.
+Once dataset is available, run: model.py
-python model_training.py

-To process videos for human detection, run: python video_processing.py
+To process videos for human detection, run: python main.py

 ## Contributing